AYprojects/ToDo/README.md

 # ToDo

-A simple to-do app made using html, css and javascript.
+## A simple to-do app made using html, css and javascript.

 Inspired by Max S

-LICENSE
+## LICENSE

 MIT © Aakanksh Yalamarthy

+Enjoy!